 - Publishing experience: Clean and clutter-free interface for writing and editing content.

 - Ideal for: Writers who publish in-depth content, but not bothered about their branding or identity.

 Do you know that WordPress comes in two forms?

 First, let us see what WordPress.Com has to offer.

 Compared to Tumblr or Medium, WordPress.com gives you a lot more freedom.
 You can create short-form or long-form posts, switch themes, change fonts, insert ads, and so on.
-So, it is better to see WordPress as a CMS rather than just a blog platform.
+So, it is more apt to see WordPress as a CMS rather than just a blogging platform.

 However, to add a custom domain, you have to upgrade to a paid plan.
-The free account comes with only 3GB storage and a wordpress.com subdomain.
+The free account comes with only 3GB of storage.
+The website will be hosted on a wordpress.com subdomain.
 If you choose Blogging as the primary objective while registering, you can also select a .blog subdomain.
 For example, if your website is a travel blog, you can put it under yourname.travel.blog.

 Currently, there are four paid plans – Personal, Premium, Business, & eCommerce.